 There are several different issues that can lead to bruxism, including:

-- Stress.
+• Stress.
 Stress causes the muscles in your body, including those in your face and jaw, to tense.
-While you are sleeping, you have no control over the tension as well as the subsequent clenching and grinding, which can lead to serious pain the mornings.
+While you are sleeping, you have no control over the tension as well as the subsequent clenching and grinding, which can lead to serious pain in the mornings.

 Pain in your jaw and temporomandibular joints first thing every morning is one of the biggest indications of bruxism.
 There several other symptoms that may occur as well, including: